legal-marketing

 The Linking Structure

-This model works because:
+This hub and spoke model (also known as topic clusters) works because:

 • Spokes link to hubs, passing relevance